 The tickets shown are valid at the Niseko Grand Hirafu, Niseko HANAZONO, Niseko Village and Niseko Annupuri resorts.

 A returnable deposit of 1000 yen is required to purchase tickets.
 The charges shown are valid for the peak season period - 9th December 2017 until 18th March 2018.
 Cheaper tickets are available for early and late season periods.
-Nighta is from Saturday 9th December 2017 until 18th March 2018.
-Note that there is no nighta at the HANAZONO resort area.
+Nighta in Niseko is from Saturday 9th December 2017 until 18th March 2018 but note that there is no nighta at the HANAZONO resort area.

 The 8 Day Ticket can be used on any 8 days over a period of 10 consecutive days.
 The 9 Day Ticket can be used on any 9 days over a period of 11 consecutive days.
 The 10 Day Ticket can be used on any 10 days over a period of 12 consecutive days.
 The 11 Day Ticket can be used on any 11 days over a period of 13 consecutive days.
 The 12 Day Ticket can be used on any 12 days over a period of 14 consecutive days.
 The 13 Day Ticket can be used on any 13 days over a period of 15 consecutive days.
 The 14 Day Ticket can be used on any 14 days over a period of 16 consecutive days.
 The 15 Day Ticket can be used on any 15 days over a period of 18 consecutive days.
 The 16 Day Ticket can be used on any 16 days over a period of 19 consecutive days.
 The 17 Day Ticket can be used on any 17 days over a period of 20 consecutive days.
 The 18 Day Ticket can be used on any 18 days over a period of 21 consecutive days.